rinzool/airflow-extension/README.md

 ## Contribute
 Fork the project and submit a PR on the Github repo.

 You may use the Makefile to build and clean the files and folders.
+Do not forget to update the `VERSION` file and bumpit to manifests with the command `make bump-all`.

 Technologies :
 - [Prettier](https://prettier.io/): Code formater